shreyagupta2405/shreyagupta2405/README.md

 - 🔭 I’m focused on mastering Data Structures And Algorithms and solve real world problems
 - 🌱 I’m currently learning Web Development
 - 📫 How to reach me: https://www.linkedin.com/in/shreya-gupta-86a3a7202a
-- 💬I’m looking forward to contribute to Open Source Projects.
+- 💬 I’m looking forward to contribute to Open Source Projects.
 - ⚡ Fun fact: I swim for fun
 <br/>